AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/c-flow/create-flow.md

 >[!NOTE]
 >
 >This new version of the [!UICONTROL Flow] visualization is currently in private beta.
+Refer to [this page](/help/analyze/analysis-workspace/visualizations/c-flow/creating-flow-report.md) for the current functionality.

 Flow lets you track the exact journeys your customers are taking through your website or your app.
 It traces a path through your dimensions (and dimension items) or metrics.
 Every flow has a starting point and an endpoint, and a metric or dimension (or item) that you are tracking.